 Ensure that the OFN brand is used consistent with the brand identity as expressed in: openfoodnetwork.org

-Facilitate the sharing of code and knowledge between the Laurier Centre for Sustainable Food Systems and the Open Food Network community.
+Facilitate the sharing of code and knowledge between the Laurier Centre for Sustainable Food Systems, the Open Food Network community and other interested parties.

 DUTIES & RESPONSIBILITIES

-In carrying out the Agreement, each party shall have the following duties and responsibilities.
+During the term of this Agreement, in order to carry it out, each party shall have the following duties and responsibilities.

 "A" shall: